Privacy Policy

 Munger Tolles may share your information in several ways, including:

 • Service providers and contractors.
 As discussed above, we may disclose your information to service providers or contractors who assist us with online applications, website traffic monitoring and analysis, or other operations.
-It is possible that these entities may use information collected through your use of the Site, or through services that the Site links to, in combination with information those entities collect over time and across different web sites.
 We suggest you review these other entities’ privacy policies or notices at the links provided above.
 Additionally, if you plan to visit our offices, we may share your name and planned date and time of visit with building security to facilitate your visit.

 • In a business transfer.
 We may disclose your information as part of a business transaction, such as a merger or acquisition involving Munger Tolles.